openhive-network/marketing/strategy/target-personas/README.md

+# Target Market

+Our target audience brings unique benefits to the Hive ecosystem as a whole while also benefiting themselves.
+They are diverse while falling into three general categories.

+- Developers/Innovators
+- Investors
+- Content creators

+## Target Personas

 Target personas are created to illustrate what a person who may fall into one of the three aforementioned target audience categories would be like.
 Their fictional experience serves to illustrate how Hive is solving a problem for them and granting them a unique opportunity.
 It also notes how they may benefit Hive and help it thrive.

 ### Developer/Innovator (Default Example)